 The process of checking into a hotel almost universally relies on a credit or debit card.
 However, cash still finds itself flowing through hotels and resorts on a daily basis.
 Whether at the bar, concessions, the pool, front-facing shops, or the front desk itself, cash transactions occur throughout wide segments of the hotel industry, all over the world.

 Hotels that deal with high volumes of cash can quickly find themselves overwhelmed simply by servicing the cash needs of multiple departments and employees throughout the property.
-At higher cash volumes, manually managing cash can easily lead to a myriad of issues for a hotel – including higher overhead, the need for multiple bank vaults and associated audits, high CIT fees, delayed due backs, and lower overall cash visibility.
+At higher cash volumes, manually managing cash can easily lead to a myriad of issues for a hotel – including higher overhead, reduced cash visibility, the need for multiple bank vaults and associated audits, high CIT fees, delayed due backs, and lower overall cash visibility.

 Fortunately, technology exists that enables a hotel to regain visibility to its cash while significantly reducing cash management overhead in the process.
 One such technology is a cash recycler.